Galfurian/english_tests/README.md

 ## How it Works

 * The `app.py` file contains the Flask application logic.
-* It uses the `transformers` library to load `DistilGPT2` and generate text.
+* Exercises are loaded from JSON files in the `data/` directory (`beginner.json`, `intermediate.json`, `advanced.json`).
-* Words are randomly selected from the generated text to create blanks.
+* Words are randomly selected from the exercise text to create blanks based on the configured percentage.
 * The `templates/index.html` file provides the user interface.
 * When you submit your answers, the application checks them against the original words and displays your score and corrections.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.